WrestleMania 31: Aftermath

-On April 3, 2015, five days after winning at WrestleMania 31, AJ Lee retired from in-ring competition with WWE.
-On April 13, Paige won a battle royal to become the number one contender to Nikki Bella's Divas Championship.
+Also on Raw, AJ Lee, Naomi, and Paige defeated The Bella Twins (Nikki Bella and Brie Bella) and Natalya in a six-diva tag team match.
+This would be Lee's final match before retiring from in-ring competition with WWE on April 3.
+On the April 13 episode of Raw, Paige won a battle royal to become the number one contender to Nikki's Divas Championship at Extreme Rules.
 After the match, Naomi attacked Paige, turning heel, and injuring Paige in storyline.

-In 2017, at WrestleMania 33, Lesnar defeated Goldberg to become the Universal Champion, on the same night where Reigns became the second person to defeat The Undertaker at WrestleMania.
+In 2017, at WrestleMania 33, Brock Lesnar defeated Goldberg to become the Universal Champion, on the same night where Roman Reigns became the second person to defeat The Undertaker at WrestleMania.
 On the post-WrestleMania 33 episode of Raw, Paul Heyman teased a match between Lesnar and Reigns for the Universal Championship since they were the only two men to have defeated The Undertaker at WrestleMania.
 Over the following year, Lesnar retained the Universal Championship in various matches, including a fatal four-way match at SummerSlam against Braun Strowman, Samoa Joe, and Reigns, who Lesnar pinned to retain.

 At Elimination Chamber in February 2018, Reigns defeated Strowman, Elias, John Cena, The Miz, Finn Bálor, and Rollins in the first-ever seven-man Elimination Chamber match to become the number one contender for the Universal Championship.
 In April, Lesnar had two successful, albeit controversial, televised title defenses against Reigns, first at WrestleMania 34 and then Greatest Royal Rumble inside a steel cage.
 Reigns eventually defeated Lesnar at SummerSlam in August, to win his first Universal Championship.
-On the October 22, 2018 episode of Raw, however, Reigns relinquished the championship due to leukemia, a disease which he has been battling since 2007.
+On the October 22, 2018, episode of Raw, however, Reigns relinquished the championship due to leukemia, a disease which he has been battling since 2007.

 Four years following WrestleMania 34, Reigns and Lesnar would clash for the third time at WrestleMania 38 in the second night's main event, for both the WWE Championship and the WWE Universal Championship to crown an Undisputed Champion and unify both titles, albeit with Lesnar portraying a fan favorite and Reigns a heel with Heyman in his corner.
 Reigns would win following four Spears and become the first Undisputed World Champion in WWE since Jon Moxley (then under the name Dean Ambrose) in 2016.

 Results

+Andre the Giant Memorial Battle Royal qualifying tournament

+The Andre the Giant Memorial Battle Royal Qualifying Tournament was a tournament at WrestleMania Axxess for a spot in the André the Giant Memorial Battle Royal.